khangsheng1/Sheng-Khang-MT-Data-Analytics-Portfolio/POC/iSTAT_Quality_Error_Study/ReadMe.md

 )
 ```

-These are displayed as static cards on the report — they do not change with slicer or visual filters, which is useful when users interact with the rest of the dashboard.
+Earliest Date and Latest Date are displayed as static cards on the report — they do not change with slicer or visual filters, which is useful when users interact with the rest of the dashboard.

 Quality Issue Rate
 ```